Evolutions of in-medium baryon-baryon scattering cross sections and stiffness of dense nuclear matter from Bayesian analyses of FOPI proton flow excitation functions: Main ingredients of IBUU modeling and Bayesian inference

 \subsection{EOS used in the IBUU simulator}

-The IBUU simulator has multiple choices for the baryon mean-field potential and in-medium baryon-baryon scattering cross sections \cite{BALI}.
+The IBUU simulator has multiple choices for the baryon mean-field potential and in-medium BBSCS \cite{BALI}.
 Because of the limited computing power we have and the task to generate the necessarily large data sets to train and test the GP emulator of the IBUU simulator, we use the following Skyrme-type momentum-independent potential for baryon $q$

 The $V_{\rm asy}^{q}(\rho,\delta)$ is the baryon symmetry potential in asymmetric nuclear matter with isospin asymmetry $\delta$.
 Here we adopt (corresponding to the $F_3$ in Eq.
 (3) of Ref. \cite{Li97}) the following momentum-independent symmetry potential